txstc55/ugly-avatar/README.md

 # ugly-face

-This project is under MIT license.
-However, if you do wish to use this project for commercial use, an email will be appreciated.
+This project is under Attribution-NonCommercial 4.0 International License.
+This means no commercial use for the project.
+I thought about this for a time.
+If you want to use this as part of your website that needs an avatar generator, you are free to use it.
+If you however, buid an app soely on this code as your main project, I am highly against that practice.
+I don't want to have the frustration of "oh someone copied my code and made money with it".

 ## Project setup
 ```